Foundation / Corporation

 Grants starting at $2,500 to Arizona, Connecticut, Florida, Georgia, Iowa, Massachusetts, Minnesota, New York, and Pennsylvania nonprofits, government agencies, and faith-based organizations in eligible areas for programs that promote financial resilience in youth.
 Eligible program areas are STEM education and financial literacy.
 The Foundation supports programs with well-defined metrics and measurable outcomes that all work toward the same goal – to help create financially resilient youth.

-Voya Foundation provides grants and establishes signature partnerships under the umbrella of Financial Resilience: ensuring that youth are equipped with the STEM expertise necessary to compete in the 21st-century workforce and the financial literacy skills necessary to make smart financial decisions that lead to a secure retirement.
+Voya Foundation grants are focused on Financial Resilience.
+The Foundations works to ensure that youth are equipped with Science, Technology, Engineering and Math (STEM) expertise and financial knowledge necessary to compete in the 21st century workforce and make smart financial decisions that lead to a secure retirement.

 Additionally, Voya Foundation’s research has shown that another key indicator of the effectiveness of STEM education lies in the experience and credentials of STEM teachers themselves.
 For that reason, as part of the focus on assisting teachers across the United States, the Foundation also accepts grant proposals from organizations providing STEM training and education opportunities to current or aspiring K-12 teachers.

 Voya's financial literacy focus is guided by research and experience.
 Voya believes that the most impactful financial literacy programs teach youth how to navigate life’s financial milestones and occur right as participants are on the cusp of achieving financial independence.
 For that reason, the Voya Foundation supports organizations year-round that provide financial literacy curriculum to students in high school (grades 9-12).
 Programs must cover several or all of the important financial milestones listed below:

 - Investing and understanding of financial products and services (financial capability)